brice-digilus/infrared-page/index.md

 ## A note about licenses

 The content of this website is licenced under a Creative commons BY-NC-NA v4.0.
 The source code is licensed under an Apache 2.0 License.
-Please contact me if you have specific needs that are not consistent with these license
+Please contact me if you have specific needs that are not consistent with these licenses.

 ## Contact